halt-dos/hd-wiki-public/versioned_docs/version-7.0/professional/waf/policy/web_policy.md

  - **Personalization**: Themes, user preferences, and other settings.
  - **Tracking**: User behavior recording and analyzing.

 Cookies are primarily for session management.
 Attackers try to steal its data for session hijacking.
 Parameters to consider while securing cookie:
-- **Cookie Name**: This field specifies the cookie name for which you need to apply the policies.
+**Cookie Name**: This field specifies the cookie name for which you need to apply the policies.

+    Accepted values: String / Integer

+    Default: "Enter Cookie Name"

-- **Enable Immutable (Cookie Signing)**: This field allows you to ensure that the specified cookie remains unchanged by the client.
+**Enable Immutable (Cookie Signing)**: This field allows you to ensure that the specified cookie remains unchanged by the client.
 Any request with a modified cookie value gets rejected.

+    Accepted values: Enable / Disable

+    Default: Disable

-- **Enable HTTP Only Flag**: This field prevents the client-side script from accessing and manipulating the cookie.
+**Enable HTTP Only Flag**: This field prevents the client-side script from accessing and manipulating the cookie.

+    Accepted values: Enable / Disable

+    Default: Disable

-- **Enable Secure Flag**: This field allows you to ensure that the cookie is only sent over a secured HTTPS channel.
+**Enable Secure Flag**: This field allows you to ensure that the cookie is only sent over a secured HTTPS channel.

+    Accepted values: Enable / Disable

+    Default: Disable

-- **Same Site**: This field doesn't allow the browser to send this cookie along with cross-site requests.
+**Same Site**: This field doesn't allow the browser to send this cookie along with cross-site requests.
 The main goal is to mitigate the risk of cross-origin data leakage.
 Even, it protects against cross-site request forgery attacks.

 **STRICT** - This value ensures the cookie is not being sent to the target site in all cross-site browsing contexts.
 **LAX** - This value provides both security and usability to the sites that need to manage the user's logged-in session once the user login from an external link.